SCIFIHISTORY.NET

 [Source: IMDB.com]

-A star is born!
 On this day in 1918 (in Austria), the good people of Vienna were treated to the theatrical premiere event of Das Andere Ich.
-Directed by Fritz Freisler from a story by Ladislaus Tuszynski, the German-language SciFi/Fantasy starred Raoul Aslan, Fritz Korner, and Magda Sonja.
+Directed by Fritz Freisler from a story by Ladislaus Tuszynski, the German-language SciFi/Fantasy starred Raoul Aslan, Fritz Korner, Magda Sonja, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A professor discovers a way to separate the soul from the body."

-A star is born!
 On this day in 1928 (in the U.S.), The Terror frightened audiences out of their theatrical minds!
-Directed by Roy Del Ruth, the Horror/Mystery starred May McAvoy, Louise Fazenda, and Edward Everett Horton.
+Directed by Roy Del Ruth, the Horror/Mystery starred May McAvoy, Louise Fazenda, Edward Everett Horton, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Guests at an old English manor house are stalked by a mysterious killer known only as 'The Terror.'"